etguinn/StackQueueDictionary/README.md

 # StackQueueDictionary

-An MVC (Model View Controller) application displaying the features of using stacks, queues, and dictionaries in an ASP.Net framework.
+An app displaying the basic differences between using stacks, queues, and dictionaries in an ASP.Net framework for beginners in programming.